 If everybody in your organization is doing things their own way, how productive would that be?
 For example, if you have three different project managers, each with their own project management philosophy, then any time an employee moves from one team to another, they have to start over learning a new way of doing things instead of jumping in and helping the customer.

-Having multiple ways of doing things simply leads to more complexity which turns into more confusion and frustration for your team.
-Simply put, for the sake of your company and your ability to scale, you define a single way of of doing things and ensure everybody is on the same page.
+Having multiple ways of doing things simply leads to more complexity, resulting in more confusion and frustration for your team.
+Simply put, for the sake of your company and your ability to scale, you define a single way of doing things and ensure everybody is on the same page.

 Doesn’t That Limit Creativity?

 This is one of those questions where you really must take a leap and trust the process.
-The reality here is that despite the initial reaction, having this kind of structure in place actually promotes creativity.
+The reality here is that having this kind of structure in place actually promotes creativity despite the initial reaction.

 If you go back to the computer operating system, it is simply the foundation of what happens on the computer.
-There are many other programs that build on top of the functionality of the operating system which actually provides more stability that just operating with an anything goes type mindset.
+Many other programs build on top of the operating system’s functionality, which actually provides more stability than just operating with an anything goes type mindset.

 So Which Operating System?

-So where does that leave you?
+So, where does that leave you?
 What if you did not have to pick one?
-What if you were able to take the tools, disciplines, and philosophies from different systems that fit your business and put together your way of doing things?
+What if you could take the tools, disciplines, and philosophies from different systems that fit your business and put together your way of doing things?